samuelaguilera/enhanced-select-for-gravity/README.md

 ## Description

-This is a simple plugin to demonstrate how to add [Select2](https://select2.org/) or [Selectize](https://selectize.github.io/selectize.js/) support to Gravity Forms Drop Down and Multi Select fields.
+This is a simple plugin to demonstrate how to add [Selectize](https://selectize.github.io/selectize.js/) support to Gravity Forms Drop Down and Multi Select fields.

-Consider it as a starter point.
+During test it has been working pretty fine out of the box using preview and the Twenty Twenty-One theme, both for desktop and mobile devices.
+But it may require some CSS tweaks for your theme, this is something you will need to test.

+You can also replace Selectize with [Select2](https://select2.org/) easily by changing only a few lines.

 ## Usage

 - Activate the plugin.
-- After activation you will see new settings under the Appearance tab for Drop Down and Multiselect fields.
+- After activation you will see a new **Enable Enhanced Select** setting under the Appearance tab for Drop Down and Multiselect fields.

-**Don't mix the scripts on the same form.
-Use Select2 or Selectize for all fields within a form.**

 ## Support